The Sacrifice (1986 film): Filming

 While often erroneously claimed to have been shot on Fårö, The Sacrifice was actually filmed at Närsholmen on the nearby island of Gotland; the Swedish military denied Tarkovsky access to Fårö.

 Alexander's house, built for the production, was to be burned for the climactic scene, in which Alexander burns it and his possessions.
 The shot was very difficult to achieve, and the first failed attempt was, according to Tarkovsky, the only problem during shooting.
 Despite Nykvist's protest, only one camera was used, and while shooting the burning house, the camera jammed and the footage was thus ruined.

 The scene had to be reshot, requiring a very costly reconstruction of the house in two weeks.
 This time, two cameras were set up on tracks, running parallel to each other.
 The footage in the final version of the film is the second take, which lasts six minutes (and ends abruptly because the camera had run through an entire reel).
 The cast and crew broke down in tears after the take was completed.

 Music

 The film opens and closes with the aria "Erbarme dich, mein Gott" ("Have mercy, my God") from Johann Sebastian Bach's St Matthew Passion.
 The soundtrack also features shakuhachi recordings by Watazumi Doso.

 Post-production

 Tarkovsky and Nykvist performed significant amounts of color reduction on select scenes.
 According to Nykvist, almost 60% of the color was removed from them.

+Release

+The film opened at the Lumiere in London on 9 January 1987 and grossed £16,020 in its opening weekend.